TzeHimSung/AcmDailyTraining/Algorithm_Class_Homework/Chapter_4&5.md

         \end{matrix}
     \right] \tag{1}
 $$
-The situation of the first day is:
+One of the feasible solution of first day is:
 $$
 \left[
         \begin{matrix}